toadflaxdev/An-Encryption-Tool/README.md

 # linaria-encryption

-Linaria Encryption is a program that takes a string containing characters of A-Z, 0-9 and "-", and sends the encryted data to your local machine.
+Linaria Encryption is a program that takes a string containing characters of A-Z and 0-9, and sends the encryted data to your local machine.
 To retrieve the data, you can run .exe, which will display whatever data is stored locally.
 This info is also sent to your clipboard.